tomw1808/newscombinator/README.md

 ## Api Limits

-We (well, technicall I) try our (my) best to keep the service running.
+We (well, technically I) try our (my) best to keep the service running.
 Currently there are soft-limits in place: if you take the server(s) down - accidentally or not - your IP will be banned, no exceptions.
 So keep it sane, please.

 ## License